shhschilling/MasterTwo/Readme.md

-# Abstract
+# Purpose
-The Mathematica package MasterTwo allows the calculation of one* and two*loop Feynman integrals which can be reduced to scalar integrals independent of external momenta and depending on up to two different masses.
+The Mathematica package MasterTwo allows automated  calculation of  all one- and two-loop Feynman integrals reducable to scalar integrals independent of external momenta and depending on up to two different masses.
-It consists of two subpackages, Fermions~ and Integrals.
-Fermions covers the standard Dirac Algebra to transform the integrals in scalar integrals.
-Integrals perform the subsequent Taylor expansion, partial fraction, tensor reduction and the integration of the thus achieved scalar integrals.
+It consists of two subpackages, `Fermions` and `Integrals`.  `Fermions` covers the standard Dirac Algebra allowing the transformation of the integrals in scalar integrals. `Integrals` perform the subsequent Taylor expansion, partial fraction, tensor reduction and the integration of the thus achieved scalar integrals.

 # Structure
 The main programme  `MasterTwo.m` calls these two subpackages

-* `Fermions.m`:  containing functions for standard Dirac algebra, traces etc...
+* `Fermions.m`:  containing functions for standard Dirac algebra  allowing the transformation of the integrals in scalar integrals.

-* `Integrals.m`: containing functions for Taylor expansion, tensor reduction, partial fraction
+* `Integrals.m`: containing functions for  Taylor expansion, partial fraction, tensor reduction and the integration of the thus achieved scalar integrals.

 # Help

 The package is equipped with an online help to each command.
 `MasterTwoInfo[]` produces a list with all the available commands and `
 ?command `prints a short information on syntax and effect of command.
 A detailed description of all functionalities is given in the manual being part of this distribution.

 # Installation under Linux